Drake surprises students at Miami Senior High, University of Miami

 The superstar then made his way to the University of Miami, donating a $50,000 scholarship to a student by the Frost music school as onlookers watched.

+“I appreciate him a lot as an artist, so I was very glad I was able to see him,” said a UM student.

-Drake is reportedly going to perform on campus at the Shalala Student Center’s patio stage at 5:30 p.m., the Miami Hurricane student newspaper reports.
+Drake ended his visit by performing on campus at the Shalala Student Center’s patio stage.

+He made a lot of people happy by throwing up the U.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.